deejay-hub/timeline-lwc/README.md

 #### Does it support External Objects / Big Objects?
 No. Currently the SOQL is limited to those obejcts that can be included in a parent join.
 We would have to consider scale and performance too so for now the component only supports standard and custom objects.

+#### Does it support History Objects?
+No. History objects are deliberately removed from the query.
+They don't make good candidates to plot on the timeline due to the volume of updates typically seen.

 ## Contributing

 Contributions are what make the trailblazer community such an amazing place.
 I regard this component as a way to inspire and learn from others.
 Any contributions you make are **greatly appreciated**.